adroitwhiz/bb1k/README.md

 ```

 ## Supported features
-Being only 1kb in side, bb1k only supports a subset of BBCode.
+Being only 1kb in size, bb1k only supports a subset of BBCode.
 The supported tags are:
 - `[b]` (bold)
 - `[i]` (italics)
 - `[u]` (underline)